Tuning for Quantum Speedup in Directed Lackadaisical Quantum Walks: Directed lackadaisical quantum walk

 This predicts that for $l<1$ quantum walk dynamics would be favoured, but it will be strongly suppressed for $l \gg 1$.
 This scenario is seen in Fig. \ref{fig:pd_wl}(e,f) for $l=0.2$ and $l=10$, respectively.
 For $\alpha \to \infty$, through a similar argument, it can be shown that quantum walk is strongly suppressed since

 This is corroborated by the numerical simulations shown in Fig. \ref{fig:pd_wl}(g,h) for $\alpha=\infty$ with $l=0.2$ and $l=10$, respectively.
 In numerics, $\alpha=\infty$ is easily implemented by taking the initial coin state to be $\ket{s_{\alpha}}=\ket{\circlearrowleft}$.
 It is clear that the dynamics of the quantum walker depends on both $\alpha$ and $l$.
-By varying $\alpha$ and $l$, we can realize two distinct scenarios ; ({\it a}) quantum walker reaches a lattice site faster than its classical counterpart (we will denote this as a quantum advantage), or ({\it b}) the other extreme limit of the classical walker being faster than the quantum walker (denoted as a classical advantage).
+By varying $\alpha$ and $l$, we can realize two distinct scenarios ; ({\it a}) quantum walker reaches a lattice site faster than its classical counterpart (we will denote this as a quantum speedup), or ({\it b}) the other extreme limit of the classical walker being faster than the quantum walker.
 Further, in all the cases shown in Fig. \ref{fig:pd_wl}, since the evolving probability distributions remain sharply peaked, the mean position $\langle x \rangle$ is a reasonably good indicator of the distance travelled from $x=0$ and is a convenient metric to track the progression of the quantum walker.
-In the rest of this paper, we will present our results and conclusions based on the evolution of the mean position of the classical and quantum walkers.
+Therefore, we will present our results and conclusions based on the evolution of the mean position of the classical and quantum walkers.